 The reason why sport climbing was invented in the first place was that climbers were looking for a more athletically challenging version of the sport.

 While trad climbing was already a challenge in itself due to the lack of aid equipment, sport climbing presented a unique difficulty: having to drill bolts into rock faces.

 The point of securing bolts into the rock face before climbing is to allow climbers to clip their security ropes onto them.
 When positioned at even intervals,

 the bolts provide a safe and secure way for climbers to really push themselves as they climb, being able to take risks they otherwise wouldn’t because they can rely on the strong bolts to keep them from falling.

 From this information, it is clear that the reason sport climbing was invented was to serve a different purpose from trad climbing.
-As we mentioned earlier, trad climbing was all about adventure, but sport climbing, as the name implies, has more of a focus on athleticism.
+As we mentioned earlier, trad climbing was all about adventure, but sport climbing, as the name implies, focuses more on athleticism.

 Trad Vs. Sport Climbing Style

 There are some similarities in the climbing styles of trad and sport climbing.
 For example, Lead Climbing can be considered an element of a climbing style, and both trad and sport climbing share this technique.

 However, apart from this, the styles of movement involved in sport and trad climbing are quite different from one another.

 The main difference between the climbing styles of trad climbing and sport climbing is that sport climbing is, to put it simply, more physically intense.